 Tuesday 1 May 2018.
 Dr Stephen Bates (Warwick/Newman), ‘The Virgin, gender and the English Reformation’.

 Tuesday 15 May 2018.
-Prof. Paula Findlen (Stanford), ‘Science and the Arts in the Early Modern Period: New Directions for Research and Teaching’.
+Prof. Paula Findlen (Stanford), ‘With a Letter in Hand: Writing, Communication, and Representation in Renaissance Italy’.
 A joint STVDIO/History Seminar